webrtc-rs/rmls/README.md

 *RMLS* is a Rust implementation of the Messaging Layer Security (MLS) protocol, as specified in [RFC 9420](https://datatracker.ietf.org/doc/html/rfc9420).
-Messaging Layer Security (MLS) is a key establishment protocol that provides efficient asynchronous group key establishment with forward secrecy (FS) and post-compromise security (PCS) for groups in size ranging from two to thousands..
+Messaging Layer Security (MLS) is a key establishment protocol that provides efficient asynchronous group key establishment with forward secrecy (FS) and post-compromise security (PCS) for groups in size ranging from two to thousands.

 ## Supported CipherSuites